nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

         message: ''
         version: '1'
 ---
-## What is Nuxeo Studio

 {{! excerpt}}
-Nuxeo Studio is a SaaS (Software as a Service) application allowing you to customize Nuxeo products, from minor details to significant changes.
-With its graphical user interface, you can develop real new applications from the Nuxeo Platform without writing code.
+Nuxeo Studio is a SaaS (Software as a Service) application for every step to configuring Nuxeo products.
+It enables to develop new applications from the Nuxeo Platform without writing code.
 {{! /excerpt}}

+**Nuxeo Studio consists in:**
-Nuxeo Studio enables you to configure and design your document types, forms, workflows and everything that builds your business logic.
+- Studio Modeler, to configure your content models and business workflows
+- Studio Designer, to configure your forms and layouts designs for Web UI

 {{#> callout type='info' heading='Nuxeo University'}}
 Watch the related courses on Nuxeo University:<br>